lcchua/mlops-project/appdeploy-readme.md

 ### Insurance Buying Prediction Application Deployment & Rollback
-_fill in the workflow pipeline steps to check, install, build and execute_<br>
-_remove this section as according_
+This section describes the Continuous Delivery approach we have taken to ensure that our API is already ready for release upon manual approval.
+For the purposes of the document, CD will be the shorthand for Continuous Delivery.

 #### Dependencies
 As we are deploying our FastAPI app into an AWS Elastic Kubernetes Service(EKS) Cluster, we used Skaffold, a command line tool meant for continuous integration(CI) and continuous deployment/delivery with Docker and Kubernetes.
 Skaffold has both build and deploy capabilities which can be used together or each by itself.

 More on Skaffold at: [Skaffold Documentation](https://skaffold.dev/docs/workflows/ci-cd/)

 Build(CI) and deploy(CD) configurations are described within the skaffold.yaml file which is required for Skaffold to work correctly.

 Initially, we used the _skaffold run_ command to build, push artifacts into ECR image repository and deploy the repository image into our EKS cluster.
-This is the most direct 'Continuous Delivery' setup.
-However, due to our use of DVC for tracking machine learning code and integrating the .pbx model file into our API, the build image is incomplete as Skaffold is incompatible with DVC due to DVC not being a separate repo frp, a Git Repo.
+This is the most direct Continuous Delivery setup.
+However, due to our use of DVC for tracking machine learning code and integrating the .pbx model file into our API, the build image is incomplete as Skaffold is unable to retrieve and build code from DVC due to DVC being a separate repo from a Git Repo.

 Eventually, we used _skaffold deploy_ in our Continuous Delivery Github workflow, which only deploys image to our EKS Cluster and decoupled the Continuous Integration(CI) process which is described here [docs/getting_started_clc-A.md](https://github.com/lcchua/mlops-project/blob/main/docs/getting_started_clc-A.md)